Genesis Chapter 34 Summary

 Discussion Questions for Genesis, Chapter 34

-1. Jacob's idyllic stay at Shechem does not last long.
+- Jacob's idyllic stay at Shechem does not last long.
 His daughter Dinah is seized, raped, and humiliated by the prince of the land.
 She and her family are heartbroken, no doubt.
 Does Shechem's position complicate the typical path to justice?
 How so?
-How would you have reacted if Dinah was your sister?
+How would you have reacted if Dinah were your sister?

-2. Jacob appears to keep a calm position in this matter and does not react.
+- Jacob appears to maintain a calm position in this matter and does not react.
 Do you find his response troubling?
 Why or why not?
 At the very least, how does his apparent inaction steer the narrative?
 Have you ever reacted hastily when someone else was slow to respond to a matter?

-5. Where do we see Jacob's DNA in the brothers' response to Shechem and Hamor?
+- Where do we see Jacob's DNA in the brothers' response to Shechem and Hamor?
 What were their reasons for suggesting circumcision to Shechem?
-What were the city people's motives for so readily agreeing and becoming circumcised?
+What were the city people's motives for so readily agreeing to become circumcised?
 Do you see any wisdom, prayer, or serious contemplation in this arrangement?
 How do you handle offers that seem too good to be true in your life?

-7. Why do you think Dinah was at Shechem's house?
+- Why do you think Dinah was at Shechem's house?
 What did God say to the descendants of Abraham about marriage and foreigners?
-How do you think God could work through Shechem's tragedy to bring about the best for his glory and his people?
+How do you think God could work through Shechem's tragedy to bring about the best for His glory and His people?

-9. Do you think sin is more of a personal matter or a corporate matter?
+- Do you think sin is more of a personal matter or a corporate matter?
 Why?
-When does our sin effect the lives of others?
+When does our sin affect the lives of others?
 How do we see unresolved brokenness around us?

 Key Words/Phrase